+• Speci fication of the grid s ystem used. --- ------- ---------- -------- -------- -------------

+- Quality and adequacy of topographic control. - Grid systems used in this report are GDA 94 Zone 51 S. Drilling collars were originally surveyed in either MGA grid or Mine Grid Wiluna 10 and converted in Datashed to MGA grid. - An accurate topographical model covering the mine site has been obtained, drill collar surveys are closely aligned with this.
+Away from the mine infrastructure, drill hole collar surveys provide adequate topographical control. - WMC drillholes are routinely surveyed using continuous north-seeking gyro at the end of hole, with 'sighter' surveys conducted while drilling.
+Historical diamond drill holes were surveyed downhole at close regular spacing using a Reflex or Eastman camera attached to a 6m aluminium extension to minimise magnetic interference, at 15m, 50m and every 50m thereafter.
+A selection of holes were subsequently gyro surveyed to confirm the single shot method has not been significantly affected by magnetic rocks. - Down-hole survey tools are calibrated weekly.

-Down-hole survey tools are calibrated weekly Down-hole survey tools are calibrated weekly.
-For the seismic survey vibration source points were located every 5m along the lines, with receiver nodes at 5m spacing along the lines for 9,600 data collection points and a total of 48 line km were traversed to collect the 2D Seismic data set.
-Data spacing and distribution Data spacing for reporting of Exploration Results.
-Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied.
-See body of this report for drill hole spacing.
-Wiluna Mining's exploration holes are generally drilled 25m or 50m apart on sections spaced 25m apart along strike.
-Historical drill hole spacing is typically 50m x 25m of 25m x 25m in Indicated Resource areas and 50m x 50m in Inferred areas.
-The mineralisation lodes show sufficient continuity of both geology and grade between holes to support the estimation of Resources which comply with the 2012 JORC guidelines Samples have been composited only where mineralisation was not anticipated.
+Data spacing and distribution

+- Data spacing for reporting of Exploration Results. - Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. - Whether sample compositing has been applied.

+- Wiluna Mining's exploration holes are generally drilled 25m or 50m apart on sections spaced 25m apart along strike. - Historical drill hole spacing is typically 50m x 25m of 25m x 25m in Indicated Resource areas and 50m x 50m in Inferred areas. - The mineralisation lodes show sufficient continuity of both geology and grade between holes to support the estimation of Resources which comply with the 2012 JORC guidelines - Samples have been composited only where mineralisation was not anticipated.
 Where composite samples returned significant gold values, the 1m samples were submitted for analysis and these results were prioritized over the 4m composite values.

-Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-Orientation of drilling to mineralisation ranges from 45 to 90 degrees to the strike of the lodes and 20 to 90 degrees to the dip of the lodes.
-RC drill holes were generally orientated perpendicular to targets to intersect predominantly steeply-dipping north-south or northeast-southwest striking mineralisation, though underground DD holes were in places drilled obliquely; true widths are shown in the significant intercepts table.
-The perpendicular orientation of the drill holes to the structures minimises the potential for sample bias.
-Sample security • The measures taken to ensure sample security.
-It is not known what measures were taken historically.
+Orientation of data in relation to geological structure

+- Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. - If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. - Orientation of drilling to mineralisation ranges from 45 to 90 degrees to the strike of the lodes and 20 to 90 degrees to the dip of the lodes. - RC drill holes were generally orientated perpendicular to targets to intersect predominantly steeply-dipping northsouth or northeast-southwest striking mineralisation, though underground DD holes were in places drilled obliquely; true widths are shown in the significant intercepts table. - The perpendicular orientation of the drill holes to the structures minimises the potential for sample bias.

+Sample security The measures taken to ensure sample security. • It is not known what measures were taken historically.
 For Wiluna Mining drilling, samples are stored in a gated yard until transported by truck to the laboratory in Perth.
 In Perth the samples are likewise held in a secure compound.

-Audits or reviews • The results of samplin • Will g techniques and data.
-Bate sati una Mining and historical drilling data have been dated in Datashed.
-Monthly validation checks are formed and minor adjustments made as required. thes are re-assayed when out of range.
-QAQC lts have been evaluated and found to be sfactory. -- -- --
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
+Wiluna Mining and historical drilling data have been validated in Datashed.
+Monthly validation checks are performed and minor adjustments made as required.
+Batches are re-assayed when out of range.
+QAQC results have been evaluated and found to be satisfactory.